 There are a few different kinds of keyboards.
 The most common is a physical, external keyboard that you plug into your PC.
 A PC with a touch screen also has a touch keyboard.
-When you’re using a Windows PC with a touch screen, tap in a text field or other area where you can type and the touch keyboard appears.
-For more info about the touch keyboard, see How to use the touch keyboard.
+When using a Windows PC with a touch screen, tap in a text field or in another area where you can type and the touch keyboard will appear.
+For more information about the touch keyboard, see How to use the touch keyboard.

 Swipe in from the right edge of the screen, then tap Search.(If you're using a mouse, point to the bottom-right corner of the screen, move the mouse pointer up, then click Search.)

 Enter On-Screen Keyboard in the search box, then tap or click On-Screen Keyboard.

 A keyboard appears on the screen that can be used to move around your PC and enter text.
 The keyboard will remain on the screen until you close it.

 With OSK open, tap or click the OSK Options key, then select the options you want:

 Use click sound.
 Use this option if you want to hear a sound when you press a key.

 Show keys to make it easier to move around the screen.
 Use this option if you want the keys to light up as you type.